STATEMENT OF NEED

 Continuing Pharmacy Education

-St. John Fisher College Wegmans School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
+St. John Fisher University Wegmans School of Pharmacy is accredited by the Accreditation Council for Pharmacy Education as a provider of continuing pharmacy education.
 UAN 0584-9999-22-009-H01-P is eligible for 1.0 ACPE CE hours.

 The program content has been reviewed by the Oncology Nursing Certification Corporation (ONCC) and is acceptable for recertification points.

 ONCC review is only for designating content to be used for recertification points and is not for NCPD accreditation.
 NCPD programs must be formally approved for contact hours by an acceptable accreditor/approver of NCPD to be used for recertification by ONCC.
 If the NCPD provider fails to obtain formal approval to award contact hours by an acceptable accrediting/approval body, no information related to ONCC recertification may be used in relation to the program.